 The aperitivo starts the meal, and it’s similar to an appetizer.
 When aperitivo is served, most people are gathered around standing up, and drink alcoholic or non-alcoholic drinks like Italian wine, prosecco, champagne, spumante, spritz, or gingerino.
 These drinks are served with various nuts, cheeses, and olives that are usually local to the region.
 Nuts, crisps, small quiches, light crackers and cheese or a plant-based dip is the usual feature in an aperitivo spread.
 All these can be served on a charcuterie board.
 These are what diners nibble on while they socialize and wait for the next course.

 Commonly considered as the starter, the antipasto is slightly heavier than the aperitivo.
-Oftentimes, it consists of a charcuterie platter like salami, prosciutto, mortadella, bresaola, and other charcuterie products; cheeses like pecorino, parmigiana-reggiano, and mozarella; and sandwich-like foods like bruschetta, panino, and crostino.
-You may also find marinated vegetables, fishes, cold salmon, tuna, and prawn cocktails.
+Oftentimes, it consists of a charcuterie platter like salami, prosciutto, mortadella, bresaola, and other charcuterie products; cheeses like pecorino, parmigiana-reggiano, and mozzarella; and finger food like bruschetta, panino, and crostino.
+You may also find marinated vegetables, fish, cold salmon, tuna, or prawn cocktails as part of this course.

-Some restaurants offer vegetarian options like roasted vegetable bruschetta and balsamic eggplant.
-Vegetarian dips can also be available.
+Some restaurants offer vegetarian options like roasted vegetable bruschetta and balsamic eggplant accompanied with plant based dips and sauces.

 Primo piatto is the first course in an Italian meal.
 It consists of hot food that’s often heavier than antipasto dishes.
 This is a non-meat dish that’s all about carbohydrates, like pasta, risotto, soup, broth, rice, polenta, gnocchi, cassseroles, crespelle, or lasagna.